 Bill joined CFS in 2006 as science policy analyst.
 In his six years with the Safer Food – Safer Farms campaign at Friends of the Earth, he authored numerous reports and comments to government agencies concerning the science and regulation of genetically engineered crops.
 Bill played a key role in the discovery of unapproved StarLink corn in the food supply in 2000/01.
 His comprehensive report on genetically engineered (GE) pharmaceutical crops in 2002 helped initiate public debate on “biopharming.”
 In 2004, he teamed up with Salk Institute cell biologist David Schubert to write a comprehensive, peer-reviewed scientific critique of the regulation and safety testing of GE foods.
 Bill has given numerous public presentations on agricultural biotechnology to State Department officers, international regulatory officials, farm groups and the general public.
 More recent work involves assessments of the failed promise of GE crops, industrial biotechnology, and cost-effective alternatives to genetic engineering.
 Bill holds a B.A. in chemistry from Grinnell College.

-Jaydee Hanson works as the senior policy analyst for the Center for Food Safety on emerging technology issues related to nanotechnology, synthetic biology, animal cloning and animal genetic engineering.
-He also works for the Center’s sister agency, the International Center for Technology Assessment (ICTA) where he directs their work on human genetics, synthetic biology and nanotechnology.
-He has a Master’s degree in Biogeography and Resource Management from the University of Hawai’i.
+Jaydee Hanson is the Policy Director for the Center for Food Safety.
+His expertise areas include emerging technology issues related to nanotechnology, synthetic biology, animal cloning and animal genetic engineering.
+He also works for the Center's sister agency, the International Center for Technology Assessment (ICTA) where he directs their work on human genetics, synthetic biology and nanotechnology.
+He has a Master's degree in Biogeography and Resource Management from the University of Hawai'i.
 Before coming to the Center, he worked for the National Marine Fisheries Service, started both the environmental justice program of the United Methodist Church and their genetics and bioethics program.
 He is the US co-chair for the Nanotechnology Taskforce of the Transatlantic Consumers Dialogue and a fellow of the Institute on Biotechnology and the Human Future.